 - 1.3 This Protocol is to a large extent a written statement of current practice and convention.
 It seeks to promote greater clarity and certainty.
 If the Protocol is followed it should ensure that Members receive objective and impartial advice and that Officers are protected from accusations of bias and any undue influence from Members. - 1.4 It also seeks to reflect the principles underlying the Code of Conduct which applies to Members.
-These are: - Selflessness serving only the public interest - Honesty and integrity not allowing these to be questioned - Not behaving improperly - Objectivity taking decisions on merit - Accountability to the public; being open to scrutiny - Openness giving reasons for decisions - Personal judgement reaching one's own conclusions and acting accordingly - Respect for others promoting equality; avoiding discrimination; respecting others (member/member as well as member/officer)
+These are: - Selflessness serving only the public interest - Honesty and integrity not allowing these to be guestioned - Not behaving improperly - Objectivity taking decisions on merit - Accountability to the public; being open to scrutiny - Openness giving reasons for decisions - Personal judgement reaching one's own conclusions and acting accordingly - Respect for others promoting equality; avoiding discrimination; respecting others (member/member as well as member/officer) - Duty to uphold the law not acting unlawfully

-- Duty to uphold the law not acting unlawfully - Stewardship ensuring the prudent use of the Council's resources - Leadership acting in a way which has public confidence
+- Stewardship ensuring the prudent use of the Council's resources - Leadership acting in a way which has public confidence

 These principles underpin this protocol.
-They will also be reflected in a new national code of conduct for employees due in the near future, on which the Office of the Deputy Prime Minister began a consultation in August 2004.
-Until such time as the national code appears, officers are bound by the Council's own code of conduct for staff and, in some cases, by their professional associations.
+Officers are bound by the Council's own code of conduct for staff and, in some cases, by their professional associations.
 The purpose of this code is to enhance and maintain the integrity (real and perceived) of local government and the Code, therefore, demands very high standards of personal conduct.

-1.5 This Protocol should be read in conjunction with the Members' Code of Local Government Conduct, the Council's Constitution and any guidance issued by the Standards Committee and/or Monitoring Officer.
-The protocol has been approved by the Council's Standards Committee, which will monitor its operation and which is responsible for reviewing the practical application of the Protocol, and making suggestions for its improvement and development.
+1.5 This Protocol should be read in conjunction with the Members' Code of Local Government Conduct, the Council's Constitution and any guidance issued by the Audit, Governance and Standards and/or Monitoring Officer.
+The protocol has been approved by the Council's Standards Committee (now the Audit, Standards & Governance Committee), which will monitor its operation and which is responsible for reviewing the practical application of the Protocol, and making suggestions for its improvement and development.
 Breaches of the protocol by a member may result in a complaint to the Standards Board for England if it appears the Members' Code of Conduct has also been breached.
 Breaches by an officer may lead to disciplinary action.